+Objectives Objectives Achivements

+, and the second

+Literature Review & Data Downloading Literature review has been completed.

+MODIS Mod 10A2 data from 2000 to 2016 for

+basin has been down loaded from National Snow

+and Ice Data Center (NSIDC).
+Data analysis is in

+progress.

-Objectives Achivements Literature Review & Data Downloading Literature review has been completed.
-MODIS Mod 10A2 data from 2000 to 2016 for basin has been down loaded from National Snow and Ice Data Center (NSIDC).
-Data analysis is in progress.
-Preparation of basin maps etc. Basin maps etc. have been prepared from the Aster DEM with the help of ArcGIS tool
+Preparation of basin maps etc. Basin maps etc. have been prepared from the

+Aster DEM with the help of ArcGIS tool